A Guide to Ischia – Hotels & Ferries

 Casamicciola

 If you’re looking for a base firmly between Forio & Ischia Porto, then Casamicciola makes a great one.
 There is a ferry port with connections to Naples & Procida departing from the harbor throughout the day.
-The town of Casmicciola sits at the base of the lush Mount Epomeo, with gorgeous views of vineyards and houses built into the mountainsside.
+The town of Casmicciola sits at the base of the lush Mount Epomeo, with gorgeous views of vineyards and houses built into the mountainside.
 The location of Casamicciola offers easy access to the 2 larger towns on Ischia of Forio & Ischia Porto/Ponte with frequent bus services throughout the day.
 If you’re planning on spending your days at the famous thermal spas of Ischia, you’ll find them only a stone’s throw away.

 Stay at Hotel La Madonnina which offers a private beach and direct access to the sea.